google/blockly-devtools/docs/README.md

 * Build toolboxes using the toolbox editor.
 * Build workspace contents (blocks that are loaded onto a Blockly workspace on load)
-* Configure a workspace using Workspace Factory (currently a web-only feature).
+* Configure workspace inject options (currently a web-only feature).

 ## Creating Blockly resource components